wutron/treefix/treefixDTL/README.txt

 #=============================================================================
 # Examples

-See examples/test.sh for an example of how to use TreeFixDTL.
+See examples/test.sh for an example of how to use TreeFix-DTL.